Tag Archives: Sal Glesser

 I have found that especially in the wonderful Spyderco Sprig full flat ground knives can be really efficient on hard wood.

-(Yes when it’s written in green: it is a link !! and I have tested them here.)
+(BTW when the writing appears in green: it is a link !! and I have tested them here.)

 Guess what?
 It the same profile on the Proficient especially after some convexing which should be arriving sooner than later and will be in a second article.